Krypton-Suite-Legacy-Archive/Krypton-Toolkit-Suite-Extended-NET-5.470/README.md

 * Implement [TaskDialog](https://github.com/kpreisser/TaskDialog) by [Konstantin Preißer](https://github.com/kpreisser)
 * Floating Menu & Tool strips - Bought back one of the pre Office 2007 features (**IMPORTANT:** Always set the `GripStyle` to **visible** on `FloatingMenuStrip`!)
 * Fixed issue [#72](https://github.com/Wagnerp/Krypton-Toolkit-Suite-Extended-NET-5.470/issues/72), Pressing Yes on the Password Generator exit messageBox does not thing!
+* Fixed issue [#67](https://github.com/Wagnerp/Krypton-Toolkit-Suite-Extended-NET-5.470/issues/67), The Following resource does not seem to exist in FlatTabControl
+* Fixed issue [#68](https://github.com/Wagnerp/Krypton-Toolkit-Suite-Extended-NET-5.470/issues/68), The Following resources do not seem to exist in the TreeViewExt
 -->

 ======